songx23/songx23.github.io/_posts/2020-04-01-power-grid.md

 "No problem, I can hack something up quickly.
 It's not gonna look good by the way, I suck at UI stuff, you have to accept that."
 "I will take whatever you build as long as it works." said she.
 It was a Saturday evening and we were excited about this little project.

+## Part 2

+Enough of story-telling in part 1, now let's get to the details of the automated power plant market.
+I will firstly talk about the architecture of this application.

+### Architecture

+The architecture is very simple, what I need is an API to handle the interactions such as initiating the game, auction/buy power plants and etc as well as a simple UI for my friends to see which power plants are on the market.
+These are the two main components of this application.
+I chose Golang as the language for the backend, Angular as the frontend framework.
+The reason I chose them is simply because I have previous experience so I can use them efficiently.
+I don't want to spend too much time learning a new tech stack as I have a very tight deadline.

+### Game server

+### Game UI

+### Deployment

+## Part 3

+The gaming experience and what I have learned from this project.